clay-lab/transductions/README.md

 models and experiments.
 Transductions relies heavily on [Hydra](https://github.com/facebookresearch/hydra) for configuration, allowing you to specify model architectures, datasets, and experiments using YAML files for easy modularity and reproducibility.
+Out of the box, Transductions supports the [Tensorboard](https://tensorboard.dev) logging framework to make recording model performance easy.

 ## Training